wfjm/w11/doc/ECO-035-stklim-tbit-fixes.md

   - fix: the hack is removed and replaced by proper protection logic.
 - correct mmu trap handing in `s_idecode`
-  - issues: in case of register-register operate instructions, like `INC R0` or `ADD R1,R1`, that execute in two cycles, the w11 starts in `s_idecode` the fetch of the next instruction.
+  - issues: in case of register-register operate instructions, like `INC R0` or `ADD R1,R2`, that execute in two cycles, the w11 starts in `s_idecode` the fetch of the next instruction.
 That logic checked for interrupts but not for MMU traps.
 MMU traps were therefore only taken at the first instruction that was fetch pipelined.
   - fix: correct prefetch logic, suppress prefetch also in case of pending traps.
-- correct mmu trap vs interrupt priority
+- correct traps vs interrupt priority
-  - issues: the w11 had an incorrect service order, and interrupts had higher precedence than traps.
+  - issues: the w11 had an incorrect service order, and interrupts had higher precedence than mmu, ysv and tbit traps.
   - fix: implemented correct 11/70 style precedence, with tbit trap lowest, interrupts above tbit traps, and all other traps above interrupts.
 - trace trap logic overhaul